What is the IMPACT Act of 2014?

 - Case Study/Measure Domain: All-condition Risk-adjusted Potentially Preventable Hospital Readmissions Rates

-How does it relate to the Affordable Care Act?
+How Does the IMPACT Act Relate to the Affordable Care Act?

 The IMPACT Act of 2014 supports the three aims while upholding the CMS Quality Strategy's goals, which are: